- Jam Camp

 The MerleFest Songwriter's Coffeehouse gives aspiring songwriters a chance for their songs to be heard!
 Those of you who wish to participate should register Friday between 7:15- 8:00p.m.
 At 8:00 p.m. we will draw for performance times.

-Those selected will be placed in twenty minute slots with two other songwriters.
+Those selected will be placed in fifteen minute slots with two other songwriters.
 Those pulled from the hat will get four minutes each to perform an original song, as will the second and third place finishers in the Chris Austin Songwriting Contest.
 Ten alternates will also be drawn and worked in, if possible.

 - AcousticKids Showcase